 If the respondent breaks the conditions of the order, they can be arrested by police and may be fined or imprisoned.

-For more information, visit the family violence intervention orders page on the Legal Aid Victoria website.
+For more information, visit family violence intervention orders - Legal Aid Victoria.

 Personal safety intervention order